cirosantilli/git-tutorial/index.md

 -   List all commands: `git help -a`

 -   Some guides:`git help -g`.
-Interesting ones:
+General useful ones:

     - `man gitrevisions`: how to name revisions
     - `man gitrepository-layout`: what is inside `.git`
+    - `man gitglossary`: index of Git terms

 -   Help for a command: `git add --help`.
 Same as `man git-add` or `man git add`.